CristianaOD/IntroductionToRobotics/README.md

 ## Homework7 - Matrix Checkpoint

-The components used in this homework include: Arduino Uno Board, Joystick, 8x8 LED Matrix,LCD Display, MAX7219, Resistors and capacitors, Breadboard and connecting wires.
+The components used in this homework include: Arduino Uno Board, Joystick, 8x8 LED Matrix, LCD Display, MAX7219, Resistors and capacitors, Breadboard and connecting wires.

 The following functionality for this checkpoint: